ifedu/generator-speedseed/README.md

     - Allow update the core of the project through npm run update without affecting the development of the project
     - Global properties for our jades with con __global.js
-    - Local properties for our jades with nombre.jade _nombre.js
+    - Local properties for our jades with name.jade _name.js

 ---